Monotone Lagrangians in cotangent bundles of spheres: Introduction

+Condition \eqref{cond:H1} above holds if $Q=S^n$ with $n\geq 2$.
+The fact that $\R$ is an injective $\Z$-module implies that condition \eqref{cond:Hurewicz} holds if $Q=S^n$ with $n\geq 1$, using the five-lemma (see for example \cite{Hatcher}*{page 129}).
+Hence, if $Q=S^n$ with $n\geq 2$, a monotone Lagrangian $L\subset T^*S^n$ is exact iff $\tau=0$. \end{remark}

-The focus of this paper is on closed monotone Lagrangians in cotangent bundles of spheres, from the point of view of Floer theory, more specifically using {\em wrapped Floer cohomology}.
-Given closed Lagrangians $L,L' \subset T^*Q$ (possibly equipped with additional data like bounding cochains or local systems) in a symplectic manifold, one can sometimes define their Floer cohomology $HF^*(L,L')$, which is invariant under Hamiltonian perturbations of either $L$ or $L'$.
-If $HF^*(L,L') \neq 0$, then $L$ is not Hamiltonian-displaceable from $L'$ (which means that $\varphi(L)\cap L' \neq \emptyset$ for every Hamiltonian diffeomorphism $\varphi$ of $T^*Q$) \cite{FloerLagrangian}.
-Unless we say otherwise, we will take Floer cohomology with coefficients in the Novikov field over $\C$, which is denoted by $\K$ and defined below.
+The focus of this paper is on closed monotone Lagrangians in cotangent bundles of spheres $S^n$ (with the standard smooth structure), from the point of view of Floer theory, more specifically using {\em wrapped Floer cohomology}.
+Unless otherwise specified, we will always assume that $n\geq 2$.
+Given closed Lagrangians $L,L'$ (possibly equipped with additional data like bounding cochains or local systems) in a symplectic manifold, one can sometimes define their Floer cohomology $HF^*(L,L')$, which is invariant under Hamiltonian perturbations of either $L$ or $L'$.
+If $HF^*(L,L') \neq 0$, then $L$ is not Hamiltonian-displaceable from $L'$ (which means that $\varphi(L)\cap L' \neq \emptyset$ for every Hamiltonian diffeomorphism $\varphi$) \cite{FloerLagrangian}.
+Unless we say otherwise, we will take Floer cohomology with coefficients in the Novikov field over $\C$, which is denoted by $\K$ and defined in Section \ref{SS:Coefficients}.

 There is a 1-parameter family of disjoint monotone Lagrangians $(S^1\times S^{n-1})_\tau \subset T^*S^n$, of different monotonicity constants $\tau>0$, whose construction will be reviewed below.
 These Lagrangians can be equipped with local systems such that their Floer cohomologies are non-trivial.
 In $T^*S^3$, the same holds for a 1-parameter family of disjoint monotone Lagrangian tori $T^3_\tau$, see \cite{ChanPomerleanoUeda1}.
 We will review the construction of these tori below as well.
 We will prove the following result.